ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/repository/scorecard_score_too_low.md

-## Low Scorecard Score for Repository Indicates Poor Security Posture
+# OSSF Scorecard Score Should Be Above 7

 policy name: scorecard_score_too_low

 severity: MEDIUM

-### Description
+## Description

-Scorecard is an open-source tool from OSSF that helps to asses the security posture of repositories, Low scorecard score means your repository may be under risk.
+Scorecard is an open-source tool from the OSSF that helps to asses the security posture of repositories.
+A low scorecard score means your repository may be at risk.

-### Threat Example(s)
+## Threat Example(s)

 A low Scorecard score can indicate that the repository is more vulnerable to attack than others, making it a prime attack target.

-### Remediation
+## Remediation

 1. Get scorecard output by either:
 2. - Run legitify with --scorecard verbose